Furikuda/bork/docs/quickstart.rst

   This may cause a bit more effort:

-  - if you have just lost that home directory and you first need to restore the borg key (e.g. from the separate backup you have made of it or from another user or machine accessing the same repository).
+  - if you have just lost that home directory and you first need to restore the bork key (e.g. from the separate backup you have made of it or from another user or machine accessing the same repository).
-  - if you first must find out the correct machine / user / home directory (where the borg client was run to make the backups).
+  - if you first must find out the correct machine / user / home directory (where the bork client was run to make the backups).

 The **passphrase** for the key has been either: